danorton/WeirdoCustomDigits/README.md

                a value that was outside the supported numerical range.
 This is only relevant to the WeirdoCustomDigitsInt implementation subclass, as the other subclasses have no limit on the numerical range.
+     - #8, #9 - Add base64 compatibility and raw bytes
+          - These two enhancements together provide low-lever base64 encode and decode.
    - Bugs fixed:
      - #1 - customRandomDigits() method returns fewer than $nDigits characters
+     - #5 - customRandomDigits returns null when $nDigits is beyond range

  - 1.0.0 - initial release
    - Seems to work